jcolag/entropy-arbitrage/2026-03-29-software-crisis.md

 The specific numbers on the graph don't necessarily mean anything; he did sketch it on a chalkboard, after all.
 However, the shape describes the idea that potential faults add up quickly to having a near-complete chance of some failure or other, eventually.

 Other professors mocked this, insisting that this described hardware, not software.
 Hardware wears out over time, but software (they insisted) has a dangerous period where you might find some bugs, but if it survives that period, it'll probably never go wrong.
-They said this in the years before everybody needed to scramble to fix [Y2K](https://en.wikipedia.org/wiki/Year_2000_problem) bugs in decades-old software, so we know that they had their acts together when it comes to predicting software that'll probably work forever[^ZvQbRJ]. {% emoji eyeroll %}
+They said this in the years before everybody needed to scramble to fix {% wiki Year_2000_problem|Y2K|en %} bugs in decades-old software, so we know that they had their acts together when it comes to predicting software that'll probably work forever[^ZvQbRJ]. {% emoji eyeroll %}

 [^ZvQbRJ]:  Weirdly, most of them got many other things right, so I don't know why they refused to listen to the literal reliability researcher here.